alicescattolin/alicescattolin/README.md

-## Hi there 👋
+## Hi 👋

+<!--
 :bar_chart: I’m currently enrolled in the Master of Statistics at the University of Geneva.

-<!--
 **alicescattolin/alicescattolin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: